core-wg/core-problem-details/draft-ietf-core-problem-details.md

 NOTE: Language tags of any combination of case are allowed.
-But section 2.1.1 of {{-bcp-47-3}}, part of Best Current Practice 47, recommends a case combination for language tags, that encoders that support tag 38 may wish to follow when generating language tags.
+But section 2.1.1 of {{-bcp-47-3}}, part of Best Current Practice 47, recommends a case combination for language tags that encoders that support tag 38 may wish to follow when generating language tags.

-Data items with tag 38 that do not meet the criteria above are invalid (see {{Section 5.3.2 of -cbor}}).
+Data items with tag 38 that do not meet the criteria above are not valid (see {{Section 5.3.2 of -cbor}}).

 NOTE: The Unicode Standard {{-unicode}} includes a set of characters